cherry-embedded/CherryECAT/README.md

 ## License

-FOE, EOE and backup redundancy features are available for commercial charge; other are free to use
+FOE, EOE and backup redundancy features are available in **Royalty-Free**; other are free to use